radi0sus/orca_st/README.md

 ## Code options
 You can change the table header in the script (take care of the row size if necessary).

+## Special options and limitations
+The data are taken from the section "ABSORPTION SPECTRUM VIA TRANSITION ELECTRIC DIPOLE MOMENTS".

 ## Examples
 ![show](/examples/show-use2.gif)